-1. Take advantage of restaurant condiments.
-I mean really, folks.
-Why buy condiments when all of the fast food restaurants down the street give away ketchup, mustard, mayo, salt, pepper and three kinds of salsa for free?
-Savvy savers can realize savings of over $100 per year.
-Frugal Bonus Tip: While you’re at the condiment table, try taking a few extra handfuls of napkins for even greater savings.
+1. Two words: Restaurant condiments.
+Why buy condiments when all of the fast food restaurants give away ketchup, mustard, mayo, salt, pepper and three kinds of salsa for free?
+Psst.
+Take two big handfuls of extra napkins to save even more.
+(Just don’t let the help see you.)

-5. Three Words: Dine and Dash.
+7. Three words: Dine and dash.
 Frugal teenagers and community scofflaws have been using this tactic to save money for generations.
-Keep in mind that this idea should only be attempted if you and your guests are in good shape.
-Important: Always remember that the slowest runner in your party must be faster than the dining establishment’s fastest waiter or waitress.
+Just remember: The slowest runner in your party must be faster than the dining establishment’s fastest waiter or waitress.
+You’re welcome.

-7. Tell the kids there is no Santa Claus.
-Now we’re getting in to some significant savings.
+8. Forget Santa Claus.
 This is the gift that keeps on giving.
-Parents can save thousands of dollars over many years by simply denying Santa’s existence.
-However, if you’ve already sold the Santa Claus myth to your little cherubs, it’s on to Plan B: Tell them Santa Claus died.
+Parents will save thousands of dollars by simply denying Santa’s existence.
+For parents who have already carelessly sold the Santa Claus myth to their kids, there is always Plan B: Tell the kids that Santa died.

-10. Why stop at the kids?
+10. Don’t stop at the kids.
 If you live in a non-community property state, or if you were smart enough to get a prenuptial agreement, you might as well divorce your spouse too.
+Or not.

 Okay, Len… I get it.
 It’s April Fool’s Day. lol